rackerlabs/design-system/_docs/principles/accessibility.md

 ### Identify required fields

-Use the HTML 5 required attribute to distinguish between required and not required fields.
-Screen reader cannot interpret an asterisk (``*``), which is the convention used to visually identify required fields.
+Use the HTML5 `required` attribute to distinguish between required and optional fields.
+Screen readers cannot interpret an asterisk (``*``), which is the convention used to visually identify required fields.

 ### Link text should convey what happens when clicked

 Sentences that include links should include a text description before the link and then a unique name for the link.
-Do not use Click Here as a link naming convention.
-For example, use 'Visit the About page to learn more about our process' and not 'Click here to learn more about our process'.
+Do not use **Click Here** as a link naming convention.
+For example, use 'Visit the [Professional Services](http:www) page to learn more about how we can help transform your IT infrastructure'.
+Do not use 'Click [here](http:www) to learn more about how we can help transform your IT infrastructure'.

 {% endcolumn %}